+· apply\network\config

-- apply\network\config: Boolean set to True to use network configuration described by Azure's IMDS endpoint instead of fallback network config of dhcp on eth0.
+Boolean set to True to use network configuration described by Azure's IMDS endpoint instead of fallback network config of DHCP on eth0.
 Default is True.

+• data\dir

+Path used to read metadata files and write crawled data.

+disk\aliases

-For Ubuntu 16.04 or earlier, default is False. - data dir: Path used to read metadata files and write crawled data. - disk\aliases: A dictionary defining which device paths should be interpreted as ephemeral images.
+A dictionary defining which device paths should be interpreted as ephemeral images.
 See cc\disk\setup module for more info.

 Configuration for the datasource can also be read from a dscfg entry in the LinuxProvisioningConfigurationSet.
-Content in dscfg node is expected to be base64 encoded yaml content, and it will be merged into the 'datasource: Azure' entry.
+Content in dscfg node is expected to be base64 encoded YAML content, and it will be merged into the 'datasource: Azure' entry.